 The longer a company has been an Okta customer, the more apps they tend to deploy.
 Looking at the total number of apps, companies who have been with Okta for one year have on average 52 apps, while at the three-year mark, they average 112 apps-115% growth over two years.

-We were interested to see how the number of apps deployed by large companies compares with their smaller counterparts.
 We found that large companies started their journey with a lower average than small/mid-sized companies, but caught up in under six months, then quickly surpassed the adoption average of smaller companies.
 Three years out, larger companies are deploying 163 apps on average, whereas smaller companies deploy an average of 99.